In this guide

 This means you have to undertake activity that involves interaction with one or more other professionals.
 This can be in a physical environment or a virtual one – you don’t have to be in the same room as the people you undertake the activity with.

-It also doesn't have to be a study day either.
-It could be, for example, a meeting arranged with colleagues outside of everyday practice to discuss learning from a recent event or to talk about new ways of working.
+It doesn't have to be a study day either.
+It could be a meeting arranged with colleagues outside of everyday practice to discuss learning from a recent event or to talk about new ways of working.

 What's important is that you evidence this event to discuss as part of your reflective discussion or show your confirmer.